turingschool/front-end-curriculum/lessons/module-2/js-5.md

 'JavaScript is great!'
 ```

+---

 ## Complex Data Types / Objects

 ### Objects
 Objects are a complex data type provided by JavaScript.
 It is essentially a map between key value pairs.
 Keys must be strings and values can be any data type.
+You can think of an object as a collection of related variables.

 #### Creating Objects
 There are several ways to create objects.
 Most people prefer to use the object literal notation.